rasmusab/officialcocktails/officialcocktails.com/content/cocktails/daiquiri.md

 ![](/cocktail-images/daiquiri.jpeg)

-## Directions for how to make a Daiquiri
+## Directions for how to make the Daiquiri

 1. Add 60 ml white Cuban rum to a cocktail shaker.
 2. Add 20 ml fresh lime juice to the same cocktail shaker.